-The survey was conducted in February 2019 with 490 participants, using Amazon's Mechanical Turk to recruit them. and in the following we describe the main results.
+The survey was conducted in February 2019 with 490 participants and in the following we describe the main results.

 Participant Demographics.
-54 % of the participants are male, the majority (46 %) of participants are between 25 and 34 years old, and holds either a high school diploma (33 %) or a bachelor's degree (52 %).
-The full demographic information in our study, compared to the general adult US population provided by the U.S. Census Bureau [54], can be found in Table 2.
+54% of the participants are male, the majority (46%) of participants is between 25 and 34 years old, and holds either a high school diploma (33%) or a bachelor's degree (52%).
+The full demographic information in our study, compared to the general adult US population provided by the U.S. Census Bureau [12], can be found in Table 2.
 Our sample is biased as more participants identified as male, have a better formal education, and are younger than the general population.
-A majority of participants (90 %) use some form of privacy protection online, at least from time to time (ad blocker: 50 %; private browsing: 52 %; delete cookies: 71 %; opt-out: 31 %; none: 10 %).
-A recent study found that 37 % of Internet users use an ad blocker, especially younger individuals [19].
+A majority of participants (90%) use some form of privacy protection online, at least from time to time (ad blocker: 50%; private browsing: 52%; delete cookies: 71%; opt-out: 31%; none: 10%).
+A recent study found that 37% of Internet users use an ad blocker, especially younger individuals [16].
 We assume that we observed more ad blocker usage since our sample is skewed towards younger participants.